Core Idea

 Why This Matters

 In software architecture, knowledge has a half-life.
 Yesterday’s best practices become today’s anti-patterns.
-Architects who don’t continuously update their mental models provide diminishing value to their organizations, recommending solutions that are outdated, expensive, or actively harmful.
-Continuous learning isn’t a luxury for architects—it’s a fundamental professional responsibility that directly impacts the quality and longevity of the systems they design.
+Architects who don’t continuously update their mental models provide diminishing value—recommending solutions that are outdated, expensive, or actively harmful.
+Continuous learning isn’t a luxury; it’s a fundamental professional responsibility that directly impacts the quality and longevity of the systems architects design.

 Related Concepts